 Chief Technologist, Aeronautics Division Drone Program

 Terrence McKenna is the MassDOT Aeronautics Division’s Chief Technologist.
 In this role, he oversees the integration of next-generation aviation technologies such as Urban/Advanced Air Mobility, autonomy and automation, and eVTOL aircraft into all facets of the Commonwealth's operations by bringing together mutually beneficial ecosystems within the State.
 He blends a rich background in industry and military, test and operations, to realize the adoption of these multi-stakeholder technologies.
-His work in the public sector coupled with his in-depth hands-on experience allows him to provide insight at the intersections of these disparate and varied disciplines.
-He is also a Reservist in the United States Air Force supporting the test community and couples broad manned flight test and operations experience with optionally-piloted and remote aircraft development.
-He serves as Test & Experimentation Lead for Agility Prime – the DOD’s premier AAM initiative.
-He holds Commercial Fixed Wing Multi-Engine, Single-Engine, Instrument, Seaplane, Helicopter, and Remote Pilot's Certificates and earned his SB in Aerospace Engineering from the Massachusetts Institute of Technology.
+His work in the public sector, coupled with his in-depth hands-on experience, allows him to provide insight into the intersections of these disparate and varied disciplines.
+He is also a Reservist in the United States Air Force, supporting the test community.
+In this role, he couples broad manned flight test and operations experience with optionally-piloted and remote aircraft development and was the first to fly an eVTOL aircraft in the USAF.
+He holds Commercial Fixed Wing Multi-Engine, Single-Engine, Instrument, Seaplane, Helicopter, and Remote Pilot Certificates and earned his SB in Aerospace Engineering from the Massachusetts Institute of Technology.

 |WESLEY A. OLSON, PH.D.

 Dr. Wesley A. Olson is the Leader of the Surveillance Systems Group at MIT Lincoln Laboratory.
 The group develops surveillance and decision-support architectures and technologies to enable the future transportation system.